reinout/massless/README.md

 ## Development installation of this project itself

-We use python's build-in "virtualenv" to get a nice isolated directory.
-You only need to run this once:
+We use python's build-in "virtualenv" to get a nice isolated directory, all handily managed in a `Makefile`.
+To install:

+    $ make

+If you do it manuallY:

-    $ python3 -m venv .
+    $ python3 -m venv venv

-A virtualenv puts its commands in the `bin` directory.
-So `bin/pip`, `bin/pytest`, etc. Set up the dependencies like this:

-    $ bin/pip install -e .[test]
+    $ venv/bin/pip install -e .[test]

 There will be a script you can run like this:

-    $ bin/run-massless
+    $ venv/bin/run-massless

 It runs the `main()` function in `[massless/scripts.py`, adjust that if necessary.
 The script is configured in